viitasusi/LogFileReader/README.md

 With LogFileReader one can monitor log.

 LogFileReader is a simple dashboard with one simple widget.
-Application should monitor the changes to `file.txt` and display distinct number of ERROR, WARNING and INFO messages for a last 5 seconds.
+Application monitors the changes to `file.txt` and display distinct number of ERROR, WARNING and INFO messages for a last 5 seconds.

 ## Usage